muratk5n/thirdwave/en/README.md

 ---

-Movie idea: while trying to change the course of asteroid, they guide it towards Earth by mistake, end all life.
+Movie idea: while trying to change the course of asteroid, they make it hit Earth by mistake, end all life.

 "NASA has launched a space probe to change the course of an asteroid"